 - Active Systems-Binoculars with an active system can adjust an image automatically using an electric sensor.
 When the sensor detects a change in altitude, it changes the lens or the angle of the prism to redress the image view.
 They generally alter the mechanism of the binoculars electronically when a change in latitude takes place to ensure a steady field of view at all times.

 - Passive systems-Passive systems do not have an electronic sensor.
 An image is usually manually adjusted using a gyroscope or by freeing the prism from the housing.
 Binoculars with passive systems are normally used for observing moving objects like boats and airplanes.
-The system works well with high magnification binoculars and video and camera lenses as well.
+The system works well with high-magnification binoculars and video and camera lenses as well.

 Choosing the Best Image Stabilized Binoculars for Astronomy

-- Aperture-Aperture refers to the opening from which light passes and enters into the binoculars.
+Aperture refers to the opening from which light passes and enters into the binoculars.
 Effectively, it is the size of the lens of the binoculars.
 The aperture size heavily depends on your purpose of use.
 For astronomy, a minimum of 60mm is great.
 The larger the aperture the more the light transmission.

-- Magnification-Magnification is a key factor when buying image-stabilized binoculars for astronomy.
+Magnification is a key factor when buying image-stabilized binoculars for astronomy.
 Most IS Binoculars have higher magnification than standard ones.
 This is because IS binoculars are made to capture objects that are in motion or those that are found at very long ranges.

-- Lens coating-Most of these binoculars come with coated lenses for clear viewing.
+Most of these binoculars come with coated lenses for clear viewing.
 The more the coatings on the lenses, the brighter and sharper the images.
 Binoculars with multi-coated lenses are perfect in weather conditions where it is difficult to see anything.

-- Budget-IS binoculars are more expensive than most standard binoculars.
+IS binoculars are more expensive than most standard binoculars.
 Compare the pricing as they vary depending on the model.
 It is still possible to get some quality ones that don’t cost a bomb.
 However, this all depends on what you can and cannot afford.
 On average, most Image Stabilization binoculars are rather costly but some are more affordable than others.
 The price also depends on the brand, Some of the best brands include Canon and Fujinon.

-- Construction-Get binoculars that are waterproof, fog-proof, and shockproof.
+Get binoculars that are waterproof, fog-proof, and shockproof.
 Do not limit yourself by purchasing binoculars that only perform in certain conditions.
 If they are weatherproof, they will give you peace of mind in case you are caught up in expected weather conditions.
 They will also give you the confidence that you need to use them in all weather conditions.